hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 1. Create/configure/validate the applicable [prerequisites](#prerequisites).

-2. Nested within the `./examples/` directory are subdirectories containing ready-made Terraform configurations for example scenarios on how to call and deploy this module.
+2. Nested within the [examples](./examples/) directory are subdirectories containing ready-made Terraform configurations for example scenarios on how to call and deploy this module.
 To get started, choose the example scenario that most closely matches your requirements.
-You can customize your deployment later by adding additional module [inputs](#inputs) as you see fit (see `./docs/deployment-customizations.md` for more details).
+You can customize your deployment later by adding additional module [inputs](#inputs) as you see fit (see the [Deployment-Customizations](./docs/deployment-customizations.md) doc for more details).

 3. Copy all of the Terraform files from your example scenario of choice into a new destination directory to create your Terraform configuration that will manage your TFE deployment.
 This is a common directory structure for managing multiple TFE deployments: